 CARD WEAVING by Candace Crockett: 144 Pages, Soft cover, tons of beautiful photos.
 Learn Card Weaving with Candace Crockett's Card Weaving!
 Card Weaving is the go-to resource for the weaver looking to learn a new technique.
 Whether you’re just getting started weaving and have limited room and resources, or you’re an experienced weaver looking for a new technique to add to your skill set, this wonderful book has something for everyone.
 You’ll be pleasantly surprised with the simplicity of materials required for card weaving: cards and yarn.
 This book contains templates to make your own cards out of poster board or cardboard.
 With nothing more than colored yarn and simple cardboard squares, you can produce exquisitely patterned woven bands!

 CARD WEAVING OR TABLET WEAVING by Russel Groff: Soft cover 47 pages with TONS of pattern pictures and directions.
 Lovingly typed up using a Selectric italic face, and hand-illustrated with B&W photos of setups and samples, this labor of love from Robin & Russ Handweavers, 1969, is as splendid an introduction to tablet weaving as other more finely polished and professionally published offerings.
+Great information and details to patter work.
 What a delight to have a piece of Mr. Groff's early work.